Information about the risks of taking valproate medicines during pregnancy.

 - being late in learning to walk and talk

 - lower intelligence than other children of the same age

 - memory problems.

 Children exposed to valproate in the womb are more likely to have autism or autistic spectrum disorders.
 There is also some evidence children may be more likely to be at risk of developing symptoms of attention deficit hyperactivity disorder (ADHD).

-Valproate must no longer be used in any woman or girl able to have children unless she has a pregnancy prevention programme in place.
+Valproate must not be used in any woman or girl able to have children unless there is a pregnancy prevention programme (PPP) in place.
 This is designed to make sure patients are fully aware of the risks and the need to avoid becoming pregnant.

-These new regulatory measures also include a ban on the use of valproate for migraine or bipolar disorder during pregnancy, and a ban on the use of valproate to treat epilepsy during pregnancy unless there is no other effective treatment available.
+These regulatory measures, announced following a large-scale review of the risk in 2018, also include a ban on the use of valproate for migraine or bipolar disorder during pregnancy, and a ban on the use of valproate to treat epilepsy during pregnancy unless there is no other effective treatment available.

 Healthcare professionals who seek to prescribe valproate to their female patients must make sure they are enrolled in the PPP.
 This includes the completion of a signed risk acknowledgement form when their treatment is reviewed by a specialist, at least annually.

 An updatedis available to support the Valproate Pregnancy Prevention Programme